zhe-ch/ESN-Simulation/hls_design/hls_lfp_500/README.md

-# This is the HLS source code for 500 ESN network.
+# HLS source code for 500 ESN network.

+This directory contains Vivado HLS C code for a 500-node ESN network.